Estimated reading time: 6 minutes

 After obtaining your license, with some supplies, a vehicle, and referrals, you can start taking jobs pretty quickly.
 You can work on your own terms and do what’s most convenient for you in your career.

 Electrical work is a tricky job, but it’s rewarding.
 This career requires strong problem-solving skills and an ability to think on your feet.

 It’s also great for people who love to work hard but hate office environments where they cannot use their skills to the fullest.

 Does the idea of sitting at a desk all day seem unpleasant to you?
 Are you someone who needs hands-on, physical work to feel productive?
 If so, work as an electrician may be great for you.

 Electrical work is intensive.
 It requires you to move around, squat, climb, ladders, and more.
 To an extent, it’s almost a built-in workout!
 That’s why it’s a great career opportunity for people who like jobs that blend physical and mental tasks.

 Another great perk of being an electrician is that you’re not confined to any office space.
 You’ll be able to work inside, outside, and have plenty of space to move around.

 Many people consider electricians to be at the top of the construction and trade field.

-It’s widely understood how much skill and expert knowledge an electrician needs to possess to do their job correctly.
+It’s widely understood how much skill and expert knowledge an electrician needs to do their job correctly.
 If you become an electrician, you’ll earn the respect of your peers and establish yourself as an expert in your line of work.